-Peer-reviewed and Peer-edited Scientific Literature Supports 4. the Theory of Intelligent Design
+4. Peer-reviewed and Peer-edited Scientific Literature Supports the Theory of Intelligent Design

-In spite of efforts by critics of intelligent design to exclude them, 19 scientists and philosophers advocating the theory of intelligent design have developed their theory and the empirical case for it in peer-reviewed publications; many of these publications are reviewed in Exhibit A (pp. 51-56), and include:
+In spite of efforts by critics of intelligent design to exclude them,22 scientists and philosophers advocating the theory of intelligent design have developed their theory and the empirical case for it in peer-reviewed publications, including:

-- articles in mainstream peer-reviewed scientific journals; - articles in peer-reviewed philosophical journals; - books published by prestigious university presses and trade presses; and - articles in peer-edited or peer-reviewed scientific books and in scientific conference proceedings.
+- articles in mainstream peer-reviewed scientific journals; - articles in peer-reviewed philosophy of science journals; - books published by prestigious university presses and trade presses; and - articles in peer-edited or peer-reviewed scientific books and in scientific conference proceedings.23 - 5.
+Attempts to Define Intelligent Design As Inherently Unscientific Depend Upon Discredited, Arbitrary, Or Contentious Definitions Of Science.